Wednesday, May 16, 2018

 Migration – unifying force in nature – it is a fascinating thing to see – what if other people saw the church in that way fascinated that the church is migrating to its destination.

 Unlike the complexities of energy sources for human communities, this matter of power for the church and for your life is not rocket science.
-Instead, it is a Simple Way.
-In part, we use energy to arrive at a destination.
+Instead, it is a rather Simple Way.
+In part, we use energy in order to arrive at a destination.
 Our destination is a lively, spirited community of faith, making disciples for Jesus Christ, and bearing witness to our community of the love of God for them.
 I need that power.
 The reader may well need that power.
-I want to suggest that the way for us to have the power to accomplish our mission is simple.
+I want to suggest that the way for us to have the power to accomplish our mission is relatively simple.

 First, I suggest the simple way of the power of community.
 Acts tells us that on the day of Pentecost, the apostles of Jesus “were all together in one place” (v.
 1).
 Community is critically important.
 In a time when we can take our spiritual quest to the Internet, community may seem less important.
 In reality, it has become more important than ever.
-In our culture, we will need many ways of being together in worship, in learning, and in ministry.
+In our culture, we will need various ways of being together in worship, in learning, and in ministry.
 You and I need a place to belong.
 I would take it a step further and suggest that if we feel a loss of spiritual power, if we start feeling empty, we need to ask ourselves if we focus too much upon self.
 Have we become self-centered?
 Have we cut ourselves off from the community?
 Compassion fatigue is a very real risk faced by anyone who feels driven to make the world a better place.
 The antidote is to tap into a source of power that comes from beyond self.
-The power of Pentecost is an energy source that can keep us burning with love for God and for the people around us, while radiating warmth and light to a cold, shadowy world.
-We do not find this power primarily in programs, policies, or institutions but instead in the loving actions of a faithful Christian community.
+The power of Pentecost is an energy source that can keep us burning with love for God and for the people around us, while radiating warmth and light to a cold, dark world.
+We do not find this power primarily in programs, policies or institutions but instead in the loving actions of a faithful Christian community.

 Second, I suggest the simple way of the power of clear communication.
 We need to take a lesson Rene Descartes, a philosopher who wrote of the need for us develop “clear and distinct ideas.”
 For a philosopher, he followed his own advice.
 His philosophical essays were concise, clear, and distinct, unlike many philosophers who came before him or after him.
 Communication is already difficult enough.
 The apostles in Jerusalem “began to speak in other languages, as the Spirit gave them ability” (v.
 4).
 This amazed the devout Jews from every nation who were living in the city, because they knew that the apostles were Galileans — men not famous for their foreign language abilities.
 The Holy Spirit of God had given the apostles a gift of communication so that they could tell people about the good news of Jesus in a clear and compelling way.
 We know how to make communication difficult.
 We can make everything more complex than it is.
-We may not be genuine in our communication, and therefore must resort to deception.
+We may not be genuine in our communication and therefore must resort to deception.
 We need to speak from our hearts.

 Communication does not stop at understanding others.
 It also means understanding your message.
 When the apostle Peter spoke to the crowd, he did not invent a completely new set of Holy Scriptures.
-Instead, he clarified a passage from Joel that had been confusing before, but now made perfect sense.
+Instead, he clarified a passage from Joel that had been confusing before but now made perfect sense.
 He provided a commentary on this Scripture lesson that awakened people to the power of the Holy Spirit and the significance of God’s Son, Jesus.

 We cannot simply repeat the phrases of the past.
 We need to keep searching for new ways to express ancient truths.
 For Peter, that meant showing that God’s promise to pour out the Spirit was coming true all around them, and the day was dawning in which “everyone who calls on the name of the Lord shall be saved” (v.
 21).